phac-nml/irida-next/docs-site/docs/user/analysis/working-with-workflow-executions.md

   | Disabled  | The automated workflow will no longer execute when new paired-end files are uploaded to a sample in the project.                                                |

-## Workflow Execution Deletions
+## Delete a User-Launched Workflow Execution

-When deleting a workflow execution, there are a couple points to keep in mind:
-  - Deleted errored and canceled runs have no additional considerations
+1. Navigate to the relevant **Workflow Executions** page (refer to [View Workflow Executions](../analysis/working-with-workflow-executions)).
+2. Locate the relevant workflow execution(s) and click the **checkbox** beside the ID.
+3. Click the **Delete Workflow Executions** button.
+4. In the pop-up window, review the workflow information and click **Confirm**.

-  - Deleting completed runs does not delete the associated results that have been propogated to the samples
+**Note:** Deleting completed workflow execution records does not delete the associated results files.
+Only non-shared workflow executions that are in the Completed, Canceled, and Error states will be deleted.

+## Delete an Automated Workflow Execution
+1. Navigate to the relevant **Project**.
+2. From the left sidebar, select **Settings**.
+3. In the **Settings** dropdown menu, select **Automated Pipelines**.
+4. Locate the workflow execution of interest and select **Delete** under the Actions column.
+5. Select **Confirm** in the pop-up window.

+**Note:** Deleting an automated workflow execution does not delete the associated results files.
+Only non-shared workflow executions that are in the Completed, Canceled, and Error states will be deleted.